ethersphere/bee-docs/docs/installation/rasp-bee-ry-pi.md

 After some time, you should receive a notification indicating your transaction has been successful.
-The faucet will have made a transfer of XDAI (for gas), and BZZ (so that you can interact with the Swarm network).
+The faucet will have made a transfer of xDAI (for gas), and xBZZ (so that you can interact with the Swarm network).
 You can check out what's been going on in the blockchain by navigating to [https://blockscout.com/xdai/mainnet](https://blockscout.com/xdai/mainnet)